asamzaman87/Canonical_audit/README.md

 - Note: I used a local Postgres database to store the events
 - To run the unittests simply do python test.py after ensuring the Flask App is running
 - For requirements.txt: pip install -r requirements.txt
+- main.py, which is in the app directory, has the main code